open-AIMS/ADRIA.jl/docs/src/development/development_setup.md

 # Press ctrl+c to exit the package manager
 ```

-Development scripts/functions can then be worked on in the `sandbox` folder without these polluting the ADRIA project itself.
+Development scripts/functions can then be worked on in the `sandbox` folder, and its sub-folders, without these polluting the ADRIA project itself.

 We recommend [VS Code](https://code.visualstudio.com/) with its Julia extension when developing ADRIA.
 We also recommend the built-in Julia REPL within VS Code be used (see the notes below).